 The only way to slow the spread of the coronavirus is to limit contact with other individuals.
 Stay home if you can.
-If you can't, keep at least six feet away from others.
+If you can't, keep at least six feet away from others and wear a facemask.
 Wash your hands regularly, cough into your elbow, not your hand.
 If you have elderly neighbors, call them.
 Working through the public health and economic impacts of this virus will be a team effort.

 Information on Government Response to COVID-19:

 To find up to date details on presumptive cases and information on preventative steps, visit the VDH website.

 You can find up to date information on site-specific infections at long term care facilities here.

 For updates on national cases and best practices to limit virus spread, visit the CDC website.

 For all updates on the Federal Government's response, check here.

 Locality Responses in the 30th District

 If you need financial assistance to pay your rent or utilities: